 The page aims to get visitors to fill out the form and download the offer.
 A lengthy explanation will only delay the customer’s decision-making - posing the danger of losing the lead altogether.
 Hence, we decided to keep the landing page copy short, sweet, and focused on sending them to the action required, followed by some light on checklist points.

 The rule is simple.
 All products and services that are hard to comprehend will require a long landing page length.
+But businesses need to keep in mind that they don’t turn their long landing pages into pillar pages and always keep the distinction in check.

 Longer landing pages give the business plenty of opportunities to display convincing writing, an in-depth description of what’s included, information about guarantees, social proof, and much more.
 These are unanimously beneficial for courses online, books, or services that involve a significant financial and time investment.